Struggling to understand why a church program isn’t working? A church ministry evaluation form can help you identify and fix the issues.

 Maybe you've started a new youth program, pioneered your church's first soup kitchen, learned how to start a ministry or are thinking about starting a church from scratch.
 No matter how big or small your project is, church ministry evaluation is a crucial part of church life.

 If you haven't evaluated your church ministries yet, keep reading.
 This article explains everything you need to know about the importance of church ministry evaluation.
-Plus, you'll get copy-and-paste questions and fields to create your own church ministry evaluation form.
+Plus, you'll get copy-and-paste questions and fields to create your own ministry evaluation form.

 Table of Contents

-Church ministry evaluation is an ongoing process and has four phases:
+A church program assessment is an ongoing process and has four phases:

-We'll dive deeper into each phase before sharing the copy-and-paste questions and fields you need to build your own church ministry evaluation form.
+We'll dive deeper into each phase before sharing the copy-and-paste questions and fields you need to build your own ministry evaluation form.

 That's why it's crucial to set goals and objectives before you even launch your ministry.
 It's important whether you're setting your church's overall strategic plan or simply starting a coffee hour.